-Table D 2 Screening for Likely Significant Effects: Pevensey Levels SAC

-Describe any likely char nges to the site or its qualifying features arising as a result of the following impact pathways: Land take by None: Site not within or directly adjacent to SAC development within European site Fragmentation of None: Site not within or directly adjacent to SAC European site habitats Increased mortality of None: No pathways identified. key species Disturbance to key The proposed development will accommodate an species / deterioration increase of c.
+Table D.2.
+Screening for Likely Significant Effects: Pevensey Levels SAC Describe any likely changes to the site or its qualifying features arising as a result of the following impact p pathways: Land take by None: Site not within or directly adjacent to SAC development within European site Fragmentation of None: Site not within or directly adjacent to SAC European site habitats Increased mortality of None: No pathways identified. key species Disturbance to key The proposed development will accommodate an species / deterioration increase of c.
 504 people (based on 2.4 per dwelling) at of habitats a minimum distance of 2.1km of the SAC.
-However, recreational disturbance is not cited as a known vulnerability, likely because there are minimal Public Rights of Way (PRoW) within the Pevensey Levels SAC, and the large extent of the ditch system which supports the lesser ramshorn snail populations remain undisturbed.
+However, recreational disturbance is not cited as a known vulnerability, likely because there are minimal Public Rights of Way (PRoW) within the Pevensey Levels SAC, and the large extent of the ditch system which supports the lesser ramshorn snail populations remain

+Damage or undisturbed.
 Furthermore, it is considered likely that most visitors will opt to walk along the adjacent coastline between Cooden Beach and Normans' Bay where there is public parking and facilities.
 The potential for habitat deterioration is respect of water quality is addressed below.
-Damage or deterioration of supporting habitats, outside European site None: No supporting habitats are present on Site.
-The on-site ditches are not of a suitable structure and do not contain the diverse flora and moderate emergent vegetation cover that is required to support lesser ramshorn snail.
+None: No supporting habitats are present on Site.
+The deterioration of on-site difches are not of a suitable structure and do not outside European site vegetation cover that is required to support lesser ramshorn snail.
 Therefore, it is considered highly unlikely this species would occur within habitats that will be impacted by the proposed development.
 Atmospheric pollution/air quality None: Although there are roads within 200m of the Pevensey Levels SAC, as remarked in the DaSA HRA (Aecom, 2018) neither the interest features of this or the associated Ramsar designation have been identified as being sensitive to atmospheric nitrogen deposition.
 During preparation of the DaSA HRA, Natural England were consulted as reportedly do not currently see atmospheric nitrogen deposition as a risk to the integrity of this site.
 Changes to soil chemistry None: No pathways identified.
 Hydrological regime change None: Based on the intervening distance, development at the Site would be unlikely to significantly affect the hydrological regime at the SAC.
 Pollution of surface/ground water The Site is located c.
 2.1km north-east of the SAC, within the Pevensey Levels Hydrological Catchment, as identified by Figure 12 of the adopted DaSA.
 Both the SAC and associated Ramsar site are noted to be vulnerable to water pollution impacts.
-During construction the soil on Site may become compacted, leading to increased surface run-off and a higher than normal input of waterborne pollution and loose sediment, which could reach the SAC via the interconnected ditch network.
+During construction the soil on Site may become compacted, leading to increased surface run-off and a higher than normal input of waterborne pollution and interconnected ditch network.
 During operation, surface run-off rates from the Site may be increased due to increased areas of impermeable land cover.
 Again, additional run-off could vector pollutants to the sensitive habitats of the SAC via the interconnected ditch network.